Updated January 2020

 Heart disease kills over 600,000 people in the United States every year, accounting for 1 in every 4 deaths.
-It is the leading cause of death for both men and women.
+It’s the leading cause of death for both men and women.

 So, what is the medical community doing about it?
 Dr. Calum MacRae, the chief of Cardiovascular Medicine at Brigham and Women’s Hospital, is pursuing his “One Brave Idea” to solve this tremendous health crisis.

-“We announced One Brave idea to disrupt the way that science is discovered, the way that teams of scientists come together, and the way that visions are created,” explained Nancy Brown, CEO of the American Heart Association, on the One Brave Idea website.
+“We announced One Brave Idea to disrupt the way that science is discovered, the way that teams of scientists come together, and the way that visions are created,” explained Nancy Brown, CEO of the AHA, on the One Brave Idea website.
 “One thing we hope to accomplish is that by taking away the barrier of money, that we’re able to seed a very innovative team that comes from a number of different disciplines to bring their strengths together to find a cure for coronary heart disease.”